 I have a degree in journalism and a minor in Spanish (that has imbued me with a serious crush on Mexican and South American art) from the University of Cincinnati.
 When I'm not writing or editing, I'm likely painting, crafting, spending time with my beloved dogs, or Facetiming with my two-year-old niece.

 In addition to the contents of this portfolio (which primarily highlights my publishing, writing, and copywriting experience), I have a plethora of other deep experience in nearly every imaginable facet of communications.
 If you'd like to know more about what I've done in terms of instructional design, video production, video hosting, scriptwriting, online education, webinars, podcasts product description/catalog writing, press releases, indexing, content creation, ghostwriting, newsletters, blogging, social media management, SEO, web analytics or the creation and management of editorial calendars, please, do not hesitate to reach out!
 (See the Contact Page, or email me at firstname.lastname@example.org.)

-For fun and to give you the opportunity to get to know me a little better, here's a brief Q&A I did a few years ago.
+For fun and to give you the opportunity to get to know me a little better, here's a brief Q&A I did a couple of years ago.

 Q: What’s the best book you’ve read lately?

 A: I read a lot of fiction, and, unfortunately, nothing stands out in my mind as being extraordinary lately.
 The best two books I've read are "A Little Life" by Hanya Yanagihara and "The Wife Between Us," by Greer Hendricks and Sarah Pekkanen.
 I’m currently reading “Everyone Loves Our Town: An Oral History of Grunge” by Mark Yarm.